Arroz Chaufa

 Peru's chifa fried rice: day-old rice stir-fried hard and fast over high flame with egg, scallions, soy sauce and chicken or pork, the cornerstone Chinese-Peruvian comfort dish.

-Born from Cantonese immigrants who arrived in Peru in the 19th century, giving rise to chifa cuisine; arroz chaufa is.
+Born from Cantonese immigrants who arrived in Peru in the 19th century, giving rise to chifa cuisine; the name chaufa comes from Cantonese for fried rice (chao fan), and chifa itself from the Cantonese for to eat rice.

 Smoky and savory with that elusive wok hei char, fluffy separate grains glossed in soy and sesame.
 Soft ribbons of egg, sweet scallion and tender meat punctuate every bite.
 Salty, deeply umami and instantly satisfying.